2. Development and Review

 (vi) Student representative;

-(vi) A member of AQRO staff will serve as Secretary to the Audit Team, overseeing the exercise and drafting the report.
+(vi) A member of Academic Registry staff will serve as Secretary to the Audit Team, overseeing the exercise and drafting the report.

-9. No more than two members of the University Executive should normally be members of a Departmental Audit Team.
-Audits will normally be chaired by the Pro Vice-Chancellor, Chair of QAC or by another Institute Director.
-The internal auditors for each visit will be identified by AQRO.
+7. No more than two members of the University Executive should normally be members of a Departmental Audit Team.
+Audits will normally be chaired by the Pro Vice-ChancellorLearning and Teaching.
+The internal auditors for each visit will be identified by the Academic Registry.
 All members of staff appointed to serve as members of Audit Teams will be given appropriate training and guidance, and the External Assessor will be issued with formal notes of guidance.

-10. Departments will be invited to nominate three professional colleagues from the United Kingdom who could act as an External Assessor for which a fee and expenses are paid.
-An External Assessor should not be a current External Examiner from within the Department and should preferably have knowledge of quality assurance processes and procedures.
-The choice of external assessor will be made by the Chair and the Secretary of the Audit Team in consultation with the Department.
+8. Departments will be invited to nominate three professional colleagues from the United Kingdom who could act as an External Assessor for which a fee and expenses are paid.
+An External Assessor should not be a current External Examiner from within the department and should preferably have knowledge of quality assurance processes and procedures.
+The choice of external assessor will be made by the Chair and the Secretary of the Audit Team in consultation with the department.

-11. The following is an indicative schedule for a one-day audit (Departmental or Institute).
+9. The following is an indicative schedule for a one-day audit (Departmental or Faculty).
 The Chair and Secretary may meet with students ahead of the main event, and submit a written summary of the discussion for consideration by the full audit team:

 Private meeting of Audit Team members